ga4gh-discovery/ga4gh-discovery.github.io/pages/_posts/README.md

   * the leading date has to be followed by a dash `-` sign (e.g. `2018-10-19-news-weather-is-nice.md`)

 Posts can be arranged into sub-directories (e.g. `/_posts/news/2018-10-19-news-weather-is-nice.md`); this has no impact at all and can be used for keeping some order.

-With the current `/pages/_collction-name` configuration, pages can be added in one of the underscore-prefixed subdirectories ("collections").
-These subdirectories are purely for organising the pages for editing etc.; they have no relation to the website structure itself (which is based on "categories" and "tags").

 ### Front Matter